-After hearing the applause which followed his giving story and voice to his Muppets, Henson went into creative overdrive, generating out of his mind's kindly eye a veritable bevy of adorable "monsters": the not-very-smart-but-oh-so-sweet wooly mammoth, Mr. Snuffleupagus, the contentious and silly Bert and Ernie, the guileless little Elmo, the vampire who couldn't countenance blood, The Count, the odd fellow who lived in the trash can, Oscar the Grouch, and the yellow-feathered fellow who couldn't fit into any trash can, Big Bird (talk about a fine-hearted fowl).
+After hearing the applause which followed his giving story and voice to his Muppets, Henson went into creative overdrive, generating out of his mind's kindly eye a veritable bevy of adorable "monsters": the not-very-smart-but-oh-so-sweet mammoth, Mr. Snuffleupagus; the contentious and silly Bert and Ernie; the guileless little Elmo; the vampire who couldn't countenance blood, The Count; the odd fellow who lived in the trash can, Oscar the Grouch; and the yellow-feathered fellow who couldn't fit into any trash can, Big Bird (talk about a fine-hearted fowl).
 The list could (and does) go on.
-And, as these toothsome creations had their goodly, goofy adventures, Henson made millions of little ones, not to mention those little ones' caretakers, laugh and sing.
-(One of the Muppets' "Greatest Hits," you'll recall, was "Letter B," a ditty which must've made George and three other Liverpool Lads smile when first they heard it.)
+And, as these toothsome creations had their goodly and goofy adventures, Henson made millions of little ones, not to mention those little ones' caretakers, laugh and sing.
+(One of the Muppets' "greatest hits," you'll recall, was "Letter B," a ditty which must've made George and three other Liverpool Lads smile when first they heard it.)
 And, sometimes too, he made them cry a bit.
 But the tears were always of a tender type, coming as they did, from souls softly touched by the most delicate presentations of some of life's hardest truths.
-And-quite literally (Ruskin would stress the words) everyone was better for such experiences.
-Now, along this manikined way, Henson's muppet "industry" put more than a few people to work and distributed vast amounts in salaries, resulting in the placing of bread on many tables, the filling of many garages with automobiles, and (of course!) the outfitting of numerous living rooms with better TVs, not to mention paying out many millions in corporate and personal income taxes.
-And, as his enticing creations "cornered a large portion of the children's entertainment market," our puppeteer not only made millions delight, he made millions of dollars: got rich, in short; rich from money gladly given by those who had been warmed and cheered by these most agreeable children of his invention.
+And-quite literally (Ruskin would say)-everyone was better seek "real American cigarettes" so that they can increase their prestige.
+As a recent editorial put it: "It is hard-no impossible-to believe claims by [American] companies that they are not trying to addict new smokers but are only trying to convert adults who are using inferior brands!
+The World Health Organization... [also] reports that [these companies] are targeting teenagers and women..."
+Add to this the fact that, in many poor nations, governments have become so needful of the taxes generated by cigarette sales, they are loathe to exercise much zeal in curbing these sales, thus becoming complicit in the maiming of their own people: The New York Times, 9 February 2008; cf. Wilson.